IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/costing_and_scheduling/index.rst

 Costing and Scheduling
 ======================

-This section covers the cost estimation and project scheduling features in BlenderBIM.
+This section covers the cost estimation and project scheduling features in Bonsai.

 .. note::
    This page is a stub.
 More detailed content will be added in future updates.